-NOTE: A removable plug connector is provided with the control to make thermostat wire connections.
-This plug may be removed, wire connections made to the plug, and replaced.
-It is STRONGLY recommended that you do not connect multiple wires into a single terminal.
+NOTE: A plug connector is provided with the control to make thermostat wire connections.
 Wire nuts are recommended to ensure one wire is used for each terminal.
 Failure to do so may result in intermittent operation.

 Typical 18 AWG thermostat wire may be used to wire the system components.
-One hundred (100) feet is the maximum length of wire between indoor unit and outdoor unit, or between indoor unit and thermostat.
+One hundred and fifty (150) feet is the maximum length of wirerecommended between indoor unit and outdoor unit, or between indoor unit and thermostat.